 The Kelly Collection

-The Kelly Collection is comprised of photographs, letters, documents, and artifacts belonging to C. Markland Kelly, Sr. and Ensign C. Markland Kelly, Jr. dating from the early 1920s through the end of Mr. Kelly's life in 1965.
-The collection encapsulates Baltimore politics of the 1930s and 1940s, the automobile business, changes to the urban landscape of Baltimore, family life, and WWII era culture.
-Explore more about the collection below as we work to catalogue and digitize the Kelly Collection.
+The Kelly Collection is comprised of photographs, letters, documents, and artifacts belonging to C. Markland Kelly, Sr. and Ensign C. Markland Kelly, Jr., dating to the 19th century through the end of Mr. Kelly's life in 1965.
+The collection encapsulates Baltimore politics of the 1930s and 1940s, the Kelly Buick automobile business, changes to the urban landscape of Baltimore, family life, and WWII-era culture.

 Artifacts held in the Kelly Collection range from boyhood toys and trinkets, to Kelly Buick Sales branded objects, and World War II ephemera, among other personal effects of C. Markland Kelly and Ensign C. Markland Kelly, Jr.